rahul-react-dev/insurcheck/replit.md

 # Overview

-InsurCheck is a multi-tenant SaaS insurance management platform built as a monorepo with separate React frontends for different user roles and a shared Node.js backend.
-The system supports three user types: Super Admins, Tenant Admins, and Tenant Users, each with their dedicated frontend application while sharing common backend services and database resources.
+InsurCheck is a multi-tenant SaaS insurance management platform.
+It uses a monorepo structure with distinct React frontends for different user roles (Super Admins, Tenant Admins, and Tenant Users) and a shared Node.js backend.
+The platform provides comprehensive insurance management capabilities, including tenant and subscription management, payment processing, and invoice generation, all built on a robust and scalable architecture.

 # User Preferences